munish-shah/daen328_project/README.md

 ## Project Overview

-[This project provides an streamlit dashboard for analyzing food inspection data for the City of Chicago.
+[This project provides a streamlit dashboard for analyzing food inspection data for the City of Chicago.
 An ETL (Extract, Transform, Load) pipeline fetches data from a public API from data.cityofchicago.org, processes and cleans it, and stores it in a PostgreSQL database.
 A Streamlit application then visualizes this data, allowing users to explore inspection trends, results, and common violations.
 The three major components are containerized collectively via Docker-Compose]

 ### API Used